Braga City Hall

 The Braga Town Hall (in Portuguese Paços do Concelho de Braga) is a landmark building located in Sé parish in the heart of Braga, Portugal.
 In there is located the headquarters of the Câmara Municipal, the city local government.

 History

-The current Town Hall, which replaced previous ones, in Renaissance style, were built in the 18th century on the proposal of the then Archbishop of Braga, D. José de Bragança, brother of João V of Portugal.
+The current Town Hall, which replaced previous ones, in Renaissance style, was built in the 18th century on the proposal of the then Archbishop of Braga, D. José de Bragança, brother of João V of Portugal.

 The building, considered by some experts to be one of the most notable examples of Baroque architecture in the Iberian Peninsula, was built on the site of the old bullring.
 The project was designed by Braga architect André Soares, being his only work duly documented in the city.
 Although its construction began in 1753, it was only completely finished in 1865.